 Johnson (2000) believed that built into andragogy is a method for engaging learners in the discovery of meaning for them in their personal and professional lives.
 During his forty years in the field, in a wide variety of settings he successfully tested and applied this andragogical method with many participants affirming the results.
 Further, Henschke (1998b) emphasized that in preparing educators of adults, andragogy becomes a way of being or an attitude of mind, and needs to be modeled/exemplified by the professor.
-Otherwise, if we are not modeling what we are teaching something else.
+Otherwise, if we are not modeling what we are teaching, we are teaching something else.
 Knowles (1970, 1980) provided in his books numerous examples of the successful practice and application of andragogy.
+Knowles et al. (1998, 2005) added more examples of success in practicing and applying andragogy.

-7.3.4 Theory, Research and Definition of Andragogy
+Theory, Research and Definition of Andragogy